Iron Pyrite- Uses & Applications

 Pyrite as a Gold Carrying Ore

-As mentioned earlier, gold is often found within Pyrite as they tend to form together in the same rock types, in similar conditions.
+As mentioned earlier, gold is often found within or alongside pyrite as they tend to form together in the same rock types, in similar conditions.
 So in some deposits, small amounts of gold can occur as inclusions and substitutions within pyrite itself.

-So much so, that some pyrites can contain around 0.25% or more by weight.
-The small fraction is offset by the value of the included gold, so it’s worth mining for that reason.
-While it’s not a guaranteed revenue, if does efficiently enough it can be profitable.
+So much so, that some pyrites can contain around 0.25% or more of gold by weight.
+The small fraction is offset by the value of the included gold, so it is often worth mining for that reason.
+While it’s not a guaranteed revenue, if done efficiently enough it can be profitable.

 Sulphur and Sulphuric Acid

-As a gemstone Pyrites can be fashioned into all manner of jewellery, but mainly in the form of faceted beads.
-Not as popular now, but in the mid-to-late 1800s it was highly popular in the United States and Europe.
+Although not a gemstone in the true sense, pyrites can be fashioned into all manner of jewellery, but mainly in the form of faceted beads.
+Not as popular now, but in the mid-to-late 1800s it was highly popular in the United States and Europe, owing to its pleasing lustre and visually impressive appearance.
 However, it does have a tendency to tarnish when in daily use.

 Amber Coloured Glass

-By far the most common use for Pyrites in the modern age, and one that we specialize in at African Pegmatite is in the processing of Pyrite for use in amber coloured glass.
-These are the yellow - almost gold colored to light brown coloured glassware you might find in the consumer or berage market.
+By far the most common use for pyrites in the modern age, and one that African Pegmatite specialises in is in the processing of pyrite for use in amber coloured glass.
+These are the yellow - almost gold to light brown coloured glassware are often found in the consumer and beverage markets.

-Like many other glass related products, amber glass can reduce the risk of toxic chemicals leaking into the container contents (known as Leeching) Plastic and other materials are less safe than Amber glass in this regard.
+Like many other glass related products, amber glass can reduce the risk of toxic chemicals leaking into the container contents (known as leaching) Some plastics and other materials are less safe than amber glass in this regard.

-Due to its tough but abrasive nature, iron pyrites is used in the manufacture of vehicle and machinery brake pads.
-Although brake pads wear down, Pyrite enables longer life of the pads themselves.
-This is achieved by grinding down the Pyrite into particles and binding them with other elements to form the required brake pad shape.
+Due to its tough but abrasive nature, iron pyrites are used in the manufacture of vehicle and machinery brake pads.
+Although brake pads wear down, pyrite enables longer life of the pads themselves.
+This is achieved by grinding down the pyrite into fine particles and binding them with other elements to form the required brake pad shape.

 The Manufacturing of Cast Iron

-The level of residual sulphur is reduced when Pyrites is melted in foundries, primarily due to the use of scrap steel and low sulphur content.
+The level of residual sulphur is reduced when pyrites are melted in foundries, primarily due to the use of scrap steel and low sulphur content.
 It has been determined that melting does not respond easily to inoculants if the sulphur level is less than 0.04%.
-Therefore to maintain the level in a range, it is necessary to raise the sulphur content using Ferro Sulphur.
+Therefore to maintain the level in a range, it is necessary to raise the sulphur content using ferro sulfur.

-Up until recent times, Pyrite was used as a mineral detector in radio receivers ...and is still used by crystal radio hobbyists to this day as it’s the most sensitive material detector they can depend upon for performance.
-Commercially, this use of Pyrite fell out of use when Vacuum Tubes became a more modern reliable method.
+Up until recent times, pyrite was used as a mineral detector in radio receivers and is still used by crystal radio hobbyists to this day as it’s the most sensitive material detector they can depend upon for performance.
+Commercially, this use of pyrite fell out of use when vacuum tubes (which have since replaced themselves) became a more modern reliable method.

 Photovoltaic (Solar) Panels

 More recent efforts are working toward thin-film solar cells made entirely of pyrite.
-When used along with Copper Sulfide, Pyrite could be a low-cost, non-toxic and abundant material as an alternative for the manufacture of solar panels.
-In fact, researchers are working on a completely Pyrite manufactured Photovoltaic panel of thin-film cells as a revolutionary upgrade to Solar Panels.
+When used along with copper sulfide, pyrite could be a low-cost, non-toxic and abundant material as an alternative for the manufacture of solar panels.
+In fact, researchers are working on a completely pyrite manufactured photovoltaic panel of thin-film cells which may be seen as a revolutionary upgrade to Solar Panels.

-You might see some grinding wheels have a brassy glitter look to them.
-Sometimes Pyrite content can be as much as 80%, so the more glittering the wheel, the more Pyrite is present.
+Some grinding wheels have a brassy glitter look to them, which is largely due to the presence of pyrite..
+Sometimes pyrite content in the resin can be as much as 80%, so the more glittering the wheel, the more pyrite is present.